wangpy/blocks-playground/README.md

-# About BLOCKS Playground
+# BLOCKS Playground

-This project is developed to provide a more friendly platform to develop programs for ROLI Lightpad Blocks / Lightpad Ms.
+This project is developed to provide a more friendly platform to develop programs for ROLI Lightpad Block / Lightpad M devices.

+The webpage also acts as a Lightpad Block Simulator.
+The simulated pad can receive mouse / touch input events to test / play the Javascript code.

+# Disclaimer

-This is not an official ROLI application.
+Please note that this is not an official ROLI application.
 This web application is developed by third-party developer.

 ### Features: